Ansari2023/Analog-Clock/README.md

-it's a Analog Clock, which is working with coding of HTML, CSS AND JAVASCRIPT.
+it's a Analog Clock, which is working with coding of HTML, CSS and JavaScript.
 Author Name: IMRAN AHMED